-For time waveforms, particularly for user-defined transients such as earthquake simulation, these functions will both compute the relative displacement waveform between channels 1 and 2.
+Both of these functions compute the relative displacement waveform between channels 1 and 2, particularly for user-defined transients such as earthquake simulation.
 The “AtoD” factor converts the acceleration units to displacement units using the configured system unit selection.

-The “disp” function will remove trendlines due to accelerometer biasto get a 0-mean displacement waveform.
-The “DoubleInteg” calculation assumes initial velocity and displacement values are zero.
-The latter may be more appropriate for transient events which are not necessarily zero-mean, but will be susceptible to wandering trendlines.
+The “disp” function removes trendlines due to accelerometer bias to get a 0-mean displacement waveform.
+The “DoubleInteg” calculation assumes the initial velocity and displacement values are zero.
+The latter may be more appropriate for transient events that are not necessarily zero-mean but are susceptible to wandering trendlines.

 Control – Demand

 Plots the error signal between the demand trace and control trace in the FDR test mode.